 Prague was the first place I stayed in a hostel and had to make friends with strangers in dorms, navigate on my own (no one was there to meet me at the airport), figure out signs in a different language, and really get by as a traveler.
 It was the first place where I was truly a stranger in a different land.

-I was on my own and I loved it – from the hostel happy hours with the giant four-deck game of kings, to the craziness of being in a 20 bed dorm room, to that cute Aussie girl (call me), to the friends I met that I still stay in touch with to this day.
+I was on my own, and I loved it—from the hostel happy hours with the giant four-deck game of kings, to the craziness of being in a 20-bed dorm room, to that cute Aussie girl (call me), to the friends I met who I stay in touch with to this day.

 Prague showed me the wonders of hostel life and backpacking, and I was hooked.

 Then, three days later, I was gone… off to Milan to continue my adventures.

 I haven’t been back since, but with my Central Europe tour starting in Prague, last week I flew back to re-acclimate myself to the city, get the lay of the land, and connect with the local operators I’m working with.

 After being away for eight years, I was worried the city would have changed too much, and the memory of my first visit would be so powerful that Prague could never live up to it.

 But thankfully I was wrong.

 Prague is different (and more expensive), but the essence of what makes it wonderful is still there.
 When I came to Prague in 2006, I fell in love with a city steeped in history, beautiful medieval architecture, cobblestone streets, cafes, beautiful women, lots of travelers, and cheap beer.
 Prague seemed to have it all.

 And it still does.